No Result

 The yields on the company’s portfolio influence its ability to earn income, cover expenses, and pay distributions to shareholders.

 Gladstone Capital will aim to continue growing its new investments and adding new companies to the total portfolio.
-Over time, the company’s portfolio yield has increased to 14%.
+Over time, the company’s portfolio yield has decreased 30 basis points to 12.2%.

 Despite the rising cost of funding, Gladstone has managed to increase its yield spreads.
-Gladstone’s portfolio continues to grow in dollar terms, and the higher spreads on a larger portfolio are leading to earnings growth.
+Gladstone’s portfolio continues to grow in dollar terms, but lending spreads continue to contract.

 Gladstone Capital pays a monthly dividend, which allows shareholders to receive 12 dividend payments per year, more frequently than four quarterly distributions.